Quansight/Quansight-website/apps/labs/posts/pandas_expressions.md

 df = pd.DataFrame({'a': [1,2,3], 'b': [4,5,6], 'c': [7,8,9]})
 ```

-and decide you want to increase each column's value by `10`.
-Rather than writing out an operation for each column, you try to get clever and write a for-loop:
+and you want to increase each column's value by `10`.
+Rather than writing out an operation for each column, you try to get clever and write a dictionary comprehension:

 ```python
 df.assign(